Eaternity/eaternity-website/_posts/blog/2025-04-21-big-release-eos.md

 1. Complex models that may create new nutrition files and life cycle inventories:

-    Transport from production to processing, fruit processing to jam, fruit processing to fruit yoghurt and fruit processing to fruit soy yoghurt, drying, fish processing to fillet, bread baking, powder production, fruit juice production, freezing
+    Transport from production to processing, fruit processing to jam, fruit processing to fruit yoghurt and fruit processing to fruit soy yoghurt, drying, fish processing to fillet, bread baking, powder production, fruit juice production, freezing.

 2. Simpler processing activities that don't significantly change product properties (calculation based on weight):